aultimus/adtracker/README.md

 Redis was used as a datastore as it is in memory and therefore performant but also satisfies the persistence criteria.
 The simplicity of the data and queries meant that a relational database would have been uneccesary and also harder to scale.

 It would be possible to scale this service horizontally onto multiple instances using a load balancer to balance traffic between adtracker instances.
 The multiple instances could use a single redis instance, if redis becomes a bottleneck then redis partitioning could be investigated in order to increase throughput, however this would only be necessary with extermely heavy usage.

+## TODO ##
+* improve logging so it has context information related to a specific request
+* vendor deps